oneclick/rubyinstaller2/README.md

 - Download and install the latest RubyInstaller2: https://github.com/larskanis/rubyinstaller2/releases

 The base ruby installation packaged into the installer file is enough to use pure Ruby gems or fat binary gems for x64-mingw32 or x86-mingw32.
+However installing C based source gems fail, due to unavailable development tools.
+Fortunately it can be added easily.

-However in the last step of the installation wizard the `ridk install` command can be executed.
+- Run the `ridk install` step on the last step of the installation wizard

 It downloads and installs all necessary MSYS2 build tools that are typically required to compile C based ruby gems.
 Some gems require additional packages, which can be installed per `pacman`.
 See below.
+Its also possible to install MSYS2 manually from https://msys2.github.io/ and run `ridk install` afterwards to add non default, but required development tools.

 ### The `ridk` command